mirogon/docs/Blender/BlenderGameAssetCreation.md

 ## Important

+- ### Check face orientation of HP model
+- ### Bake normal maps with 1 Samples, otherwise its time waste
 - ### Activate selected to active and use extrusion cage or cage object
 - ### Check for normals outside, if everything but the baking objects are hidden in rendered mode, edges have to be sharped right in the hp model
 - ### Select high poly model and then low poly model and bake using the cage to a texture in the material of the low poly model